wilg/la-fire-maps/README.md

-# LA fires recent satellite imagery
+# 2025 LA fires satellite imagery

 Last updated 2025-01-20 with imagery from 2025-01-16.

+**This page does not include all open data images from Maxar, more is available with a free account as described below.**

 LAFD is conducting damage assessments of homes which may have more detailed information about your property.
 More information is available at [recovery.lacounty.gov](https://recovery.lacounty.gov/)